|

 packet preprocessors, rule parsing and the use of detection engines, rule formats

 and packet matching, configuration files, and rule headers.
-The second

 half of day three is understanding the characteristics of Snort rules, including